wooilshin/Deeplearning_practice/README.md

-# Deeplearning_practice
+# Deeplearning templates
-Practice codes for deep learning and transformer
+Basic templates and explanations for deep learning